Azure/azure-microprofile/integration-tests/quarkus-sample/README.md

   --resource-group "${RESOURCE_GROUP_NAME}" \
   --name "${KEY_VAULT_NAME}" \
-  --query properties.vaultUri -o tsv)
+  --query properties.vaultUri -o tsv) echo $AZURE_KEYVAULT_URL
 ```

-The values of environment variable `AZURE_KEYVAULT_URL` will be fed into config property `azure.keyvault.url`
-of `microprofile-config-keyvault` extension in order to set up the connection to the Azure Key Vault instance.
+Edit the file `src/main/resources/META-INF/microprofile-config.properties`.
+Uncomment all the lines.
+Make it so the value of the config property `azure.keyvault.url` is the value of `$AZURE_KEYVAULT_URL`.

 ## Running the sample